jfinancial/cheatsheets/js_web/JS_Basics.md

 ### Object Literals
 - Object literals are widely used in JS and can comprise properties and methods (when a function is an object literal it is called a method):
+- **Gotcha!** Note that object literals looks like JSON but the keys/values are not double-quoted like JSON
     <pre>
       let person = {
          name: 'John',